achavanga/brewery-challenge/README.md

 ### About
 The solution was developed by Abel Chavanga using Nodejs to fulfil the requirements of the PragmaTeam recruitment process.

 I experiment with robotjs and the code is working fine but was not happy with how it was working hence I had to comment it out.
-I used the console screen output the results of project when running it.
+I used the console screen to output the results of project when running it.

 ### Prerequisites
 Make sure you have [Node](https://nodejs.org/en/download/) installed on you pc.

 I have used two producation dependencies for the project namely:
 - [Chalk](https://www.npmjs.com/package/chalk).
 Used to add some color on my table output so that is easy to see where the temperature issues are.
 - [cli-table3](https://www.npmjs.com/package/cli-table3).
-Used to show my temperetaure out on a nice table.
+Used to show my temperetaure output on a nice table.

 I also used development dependencies namely
 - [chai](https://www.chaijs.com/guide/installation/#nodejs).
 Used for unit testing.